junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Amy lights another match with unsteady fingers.

 The cherubs reached the lowest level of the stairs, and the two of them have reached the highest, no more distance to put between them.
-The cellar door is shut tight and undoubtedly latched from the outside.
+The cellar door is shut tight and unmistakably latched from the outside, no way to open from inside.
 Their lives are as long as the match would last, until the baby statues climb up the stairs.

 "How many matches left?"
 Dean asks.